The Neutrino Mass Bound from Leptogenesis Revisited: Processes

 In Ref.~\cite{Garbrecht:2019zaa}, only the on-shell part of the $N_1$ propagator was considered, due to the smallness of the propagator width.
 In doing so, however, one neglects $\Delta L=2$ contributions to the washout, which limit the lepton asymmetry for large Yukawa couplings and $M_1$ and are therefore paramount for the determination of the bound on $m_{\rm lightest}$.
 In this section, we derive the $\Delta L=2$ contribution to the washout by adding a purely off-shell part to the $N_1$ spectral self-energy.
 This off-shell part is due to loop insertions to the propagator, where the particles running in the loop are on-shell, even if the propagator itself is not.
 When inserting these terms into the collision term, we find that this corresponds to $\Delta L = 2$ scattering processes.
 In this way, we are able to determine these rates in an entirely consistent way within the CTP formalism.

 One crucial difference between our result and the one from Ref.~\cite{Buchmuller:2002rq} is that the authors of that paper considered a washout rate averaged over all lepton flavours.
-When doing so and adding the interactions with all heavy Majorana fermions, one is able to obtain a compact expression, which is independent of the washout parameter $K$ and directly sensitive to the absolute neutrino mass scale.
-We find that their approach is not correct, because the $N_1$ decays don't produce all lepton flavours equally, but only a specific linear combination of flavours.
-The interactions of $\ell_\parallel$ with the heavier Majorana fermions heavily depend on the form of the Yukawa matrix, and a simplification as the one they reported is not possible in general.
+When doing so and adding the interactions with all heavy Majorana fermions, a cancellation of terms similar to the one in the neutrino mass matrix occurs, such that the final rate does not depend on the specific form of the Yukawa matrix or the washout parameter $K$ but only on the values of the neutrino masses.
+We improve on this approach, taking into account that the $N_1$ decays don't produce all lepton flavours equally, but only a specific linear combination of flavours.
+The interactions of $\ell_\parallel$ with the heavier Majorana fermions heavily depend on the form of the Yukawa matrix, and so the cancellation they reported doesn't occur in this case.
 Since we expect these interactions to be subdominant with respect to the interactions with $N_1$ due to their large masses, we only keep the latter ones.
+Even though we are considering less interaction terms than the previous analysis, for large $K$, the washout rates we find are larger than previously found.
+The reason for this is that, in the flavour-averaged case, large $K$ terms are always cancelled by the $N_2$ and $N_3$ interaction terms.
+In our case, we know that this cancellation is not exact in general and so we expect a large washout rate to remain even if we were to include interactions with $N_2$ and $N_3$ in our analysis.

+At a methodical level, the leading order evaluation of the $CP$ asymmetry in the CTP formalism readily yields Boltzmann equations that predict no $CP$ asymmetry in thermal equilibrium.
+We therefore need to include self-energy corrections in the spectral propagator of the Majorana neutrino to capture off-shell effects, as we shall do in the following.
+For comparison, in conventional setups where S-matrix elements are substituted into Boltzmann equations, the evaluation based on $1\leftrightarrow 2$ processes and their inverse only misses leading order contributions that guarantee $CP$-symmetric equlibrium conditions.
+The missing contributions are then attributed to $2\leftrightarrow 2$ processes, where overcounting of reactions mediated by on-shell Majorana neutrinos is dealt with by the subtraction of real intermediate states.
+This approach has been worked out in Ref.~\cite{Kolb:1979qa} for general scenarios of baryogenesis from out-of-equilibrium decays.
+It then has been applied to leptogenesis in Ref.~\cite{Buchmuller:1997yu}, and further detailed discussion can be found in Refs.~\cite{Buchmuller:2002rq,Giudice:2003jh,Buchmuller:2004nz}.

 Similarly to the case of Standard Model leptons, the $N$ propagator in kinetic equilibrium can be written as

 The spectral propagator for a massive fermion, when summing up the self energies, is given by